Evening lessons available from 30th March. Contact Nick today!

 You can find the current driving test fee on the GOV.UK website.

 Yes, but it is best to use your instructor's car for the practical test.
 It is advisable to take the test in the car you used for lessons, as this can help you feel comfortable and prepared.
+If you decide to use your own car it must be legal to drive and you will need to bring an additional rear view mirror for the examiner and display L plates front & rear.

 To help you do your best on your driving test, avoid alcohol the night before, get a good night's sleep, and eat breakfast if your test is before lunchtime.
+Study the tell-me questions and try not to overthink or get too anxious.

 On test day, arrive at the centre no earlier than 10 minutes before your time.
-Reverse-park into a bay so your car is ready to exit.
+Reverse-bay park into a bay so your car is ready to exit.
 Enter the waiting room and listen for your name to be called.
 The examiner will check your licence and ask you to sign an electronic tablet.

 The examiner will ask if you want someone to accompany you during the test.
 (It is your choice if you wish the instructor or anyone else to accompany you on your test)

-The examiner will then ask you one of the tell me questions that you should have studied.
+The examiner will then ask you one of the "tell me" questions that you should have studied.

 If you have passed, the examiner will take your provisional licence and give you a pass certificate.
 You can use this as a temporary full licence and for insurance purposes.
 A full licence will be sent to your address, usually within 10 working days.